ash0080/gun.doc.cn/GUN-Todo-Tutorial.md

 Then we initialize GUN and tell it we will place all data under the key `todos`.

 Finally we handle what happens when the user clicks the `Add` button.
-The key line is `todos.set({title: input.value, done: false})`.
+The key line is `todos.set({title: input.val()})`.
 Here we tell GUN to store our object.
 In GUN we use `set()` to store values in a list (set, array).
 So this object is added by GUN to the list of todos.

 >When you run the code, type something in the input and click the `Add` button, it is already stored by GUN.
 But we will not yet see it appear.
-We will do that in the next step.
+We will fix that in the next step.

 ## Show the todos